johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

   The tenant ID of your Microsoft Azure Tenant.

 - **Client ID**
-  The client ID you created you created in previous steps.
+  The client ID you created in previous steps.

 - **Client Secret**
   The client secret you created in previous steps.